 A successful affiliate program keeps its affiliates informed, engaged, and excited about the program.
 Not only will this help you build a more profitable program, but it will also help you establish good relationships with affiliates.

 Update affiliates on the program’s progress, including any developments or changes that may arise.
 You can accomplish this via email, Slack, social media webinars, or even Zoom check-ins.
-And make sure they know how to contact you if they have concerns.
+And make sure they know how to contact you (or your brand’s designated affiliate manager) if they have concerns.

 Consider offering affiliates special pricing or coupon codes to give their readers and followers, which are valid for the duration of the affiliate relationship (like ZOX does in the example below).